donvoorhies/oap/README.md

 Changelog:
 1.0.3 : November 15th,2021
 1. Missing "data-instant-intensity"-parameter with the value="viewport" added to activate instant.page (Sorry, I forgot to add this initially!)
-2. Script to find loaded scripts and styles (Source: wpbeaches.com) added - commented out but can used to find which scripts and style are used for optimization-purposes
+2. Script to find loaded scripts and styles (Source: wpbeaches.com) added - commented out but can used to find which scripts and style are used - solely here for optimization-purposes

 1.0.2 : November 15th, 2021